Ozi-cheri/python-quiz-application/README.md

 # Python Quiz Application

 # Introduction
 The Python quiz application  is a simple command-line quiz game.
-It provides the player with a series of multiple-choice questions about Python and general computer science topics.
+It provides the player with a series of multiple-choice questions about Python and general computer science knowledge.
 The player must answer each question by selecting from  the options a,b,c or d.
-Ater completing the quiz, the player's score is displayed,and they are given the option to play again or quit.
+Ater completing the quiz, the player's score and feedback are displayed,and they are given the option to play again or quit.

 ## User Stories